Contribution to Ophthalmology

 Santen has developed and been marketing Verkazia, a cyclosporine ophthalmic emulsion for VKC, which features a long-time stay on the ocular surface and improved corneal absorption based on Santen's proprietary cationic nanoemulsion technology.

-As of June 2023, Santen has obtained approval for Verkazia in more than 10 countries in the Americas, Asia, including China, and other regions.
+As of April 2024, Santen has obtained approval for Verkazia in more than 10 countries in Asia, including China, and other regions.
 To remove the limitations imposed by VKC on the activities of young patients around the world and help them return to as comfortable a daily life as possible, we are doing our best to facilitate the supply of this product.

 jCell, a Cell Therapy Targeting Retinitis Pigmentosa